Why is my AWS DMS task in an error status?

 - From the Table statistics section, check the Load state column to see which table names have errors.
 Or you can run describe-table-statistics.

-- To troubleshoot error messages further, you must enable Amazon CloudWatch logging.
-If you haven't enabled logging, stop the task, modify the task to enable logging, and then restart the task.
+- To troubleshoot error messages further, turn on Amazon CloudWatch logging.
+If you haven't turned on logging, stop the task, and modify the task to turn on logging.
+Then, restart the task.

-- From the Logs page for your task, filter the time stamps for events that have ]E: and ]W:.
+- From the Logs page for your task, filter the timestamps for events that have ]E: and ]W: in them.

-- After you resolve the errors, you must reload the tables or restart the task for to the error status to be resolved.
+- After you resolve the errors, reload the tables, or restart the task for to the error status to be resolved.